Amsterdam/dso-api/README.md

 * `SCHEMA_URL`: URL of the dataset schemas.
 To use the production schemas set this to:
     "https://schemas.data.amsterdam.nl/datasets/"
     Default is the `schemas` container in the compose file.
+* `DATASETS_INCLUDE`: A comma separated lists of datasets to expose using the API or to generate mock data for.
+    Default: `None` (expose all loaded datasets).
+* `DATASETS_INCLUDE`: A comma separated lists of datasets to expose using the API or to generate mock data for.
+    Default: `None` (expose all loaded datasets).

-To connect to an authentication provider, setup the following environment variables:
+To connect to an authentication provider, set up the following environment variables:
 * `OAUTH_CLIENT_ID`: The client id of the application
 * `OAUTH_JWKS_URL`: The JWKS URL of the authentication provider.
 * `OAUTH_URL`:  The auth URL of the authentication provider.